IHCantabria/wiki.IA/CONTRIBUTING.md

 1. Do not panic
 2. Fork this repository to your own github account
 3. Go to the forked repository in your own account
-4. Add a new mardown archive in `wiki.ia/sheets` (you can copy `pyteseo.md` as a template and modify from here) 📄
+4. Add a new markdown file in `wiki.ia/sheets` (you can copy `pyteseo.md` as a template and modify from here) 📄
 5. Modify `index.md`adding a new table row on the desired section `machine learning` or `deep learning` and link your sheet (check out how is linked `pyteseo.md` in the template table) 🔗
 6. Comit your changes (green button top-right corner) ✔️
 7. Submit a `Pull Request` from your repository to the branch `main` of `IHCantabria/wiki.IA` you will find out the option in the section Pull Request. ❗